 Do Portland Pet Food Company Products Contain Chicken By-Products?

 As a matter of fact, we started the company in 2014 to make products for senior dogs and picky eaters.
-Along the way, we found that most dogs love our toppings and treats.
-We now have four flavors of dog food toppings and seven flavors of dog treats, including gluten-free toppings and treats for dogs.
+Along the way, we found that most dogs love our dog food toppings and treats.
+We now have five flavors of dog food toppings and seven flavors of dog treats, including gluten-free toppings and treats for dogs.